 As specialists in the maintenance of industrial rotary vessels, our rotary engineering division’s reputation was originally built in the cement industry in the 1970s.

-Analysing kiln alignment and ovality, refurbishing tyres and rollers and, when required, replacing entire kiln sections, we have worked with global cement groups and independents across Western and Eastern Europe, and into Africa and Asia.
+Analysing kiln alignment and ovality, refurbishing tyres and rollers and, when required, replacing entire kiln sections, we have worked with global cement groups and independents across Europe, Russia/CIS and into Africa and Asia.

-In a recent major project, our Rotary Engineering team designed and replaced an 8 metre diameter tangential girth gear on a 6 metre diameter rotary kiln and changed multiple kiln sections simultaneously.
+Previous projects have included the design and replacement of an 8m diameter tangential girth gear on a 6m diameter rotary kiln and the changing of multiple kiln sections simultaneously.